The AMD Ryzen 5 2400G “Raven Ridge” APU Review

 AMD Ryzen 5 2400G + RADEON RX VEGA 11 GAMING PERFORMANCE:

-The onboard graphic’s gaming performance is tested with 6 popular DirectX games at 1080P with Ultra Settings.
+The onboard graphic’s gaming performance of the APU is tested with 6 popular DirectX games at 1080P on various settings.

 Looking at the chart we could see that on average, the RX VEGA 11 onboard the Ryzen 5 2400G is 157% slower than the GTX 1050, that’s even with adjusting the UMA to 2GB.
-Going over 30 FPS at 1080P requires you to adjust the settings to either high or medium.
+Going over 30 FPS at 1080P requires you to adjust the settings to either medium or low on most titles.
 For best blend of performance and eye candy, try playing with the texture quality, anti-aliasing and effects that could consume a lot of the APU’s shared memory.
 That is, if you do not want to overclock it.

 We are still exploring the APU’s capabilities.
 This page will be updated with more results or links to results once we got our hands on the proper hardwares.